Feeling “Queer Enough”: Finding Authentic Pleasure as a Queer Person

 4. “If you want to be affirmed, you should want sex that affirms your gender.”

-This script is especially common in trans communities, but can affect anyone whose sexual preferences don’t match the expectations tied to their gender identity.
-For example, a trans man might feel pressure to enjoy penetrative sex or be hyper-dominant to prove masculinity.
-A trans woman might feel invalidated if she wants to top or enjoy genital stimulation.
-This script ties sexual behavior to binary gender performance, limiting freedom and complexity.
-True affirmation isn’t about performing your gender through sex.
-It’s about being met, seen, and cared for—however that looks for you.
+This script shows up especially in trans communities, but can impact anyone whose sexual preferences don’t match gender-expectation norms.
+For example: a trans man feeling he should enjoy penetrative sex to “prove” masculinity, or a trans woman feeling invalidated if she wants to top or enjoy genital stimulation.
+But affirmation isn’t about performing your gender through sex—it’s about being met, seen, and cared for—however that looks for you.

 5. “You need to know exactly who you are and what you like.”